-Packing Backpacks often introduces new information such as, “It’s Picture Day Tomorrow!” or “Bring an apple for the science experiment!” or “It’s been cold in our classroom, please send in a sweatshirt.”
-This is vital information which often requires a new inventory check, but better the night before, than in the morning.
+Packing backpacks often introduces new information such as, “It’s Picture Day Tomorrow!” or “Bring an apple for the science experiment!” or “It’s been cold in our classroom; please send in a sweatshirt.”
+This is vital information that often requires a new inventory check, but better the night before than in the morning.

 4. Make Lists the Night Before

 “I need this tomorrow!” can be an unnerving demand in the morning.
 The night before, be sure to make lists of what errands need to be run within the week.
 Have a shared spot to write down items needed from the grocery store, Target, or sports-related necessities.
 For children, taking the action to write down their requests and being able to see the list throughout the week relieves the anxiety of feeling out of control in the process of obtaining what they need and allows the morning to go smoothly.

 Prepping the night before is often the first suggestion to make mornings run smoother.
 Yes, many people pack lunches the night before, and some even dress their children and let them sleep in their clothes.
 This works for some families and not for others.
 Thus, my rule is “Make choices the night before.”
 Decide what you are going to eat for breakfast, pack for lunch, and wear to school the night before.
 Make sure each of these items is available and clean.
 Decide on transportation and after-school events the night before, ensuring that necessary discussions happen then, allowing the school morning to run smoothly.

 6. Run through the Schedule the Night Before